Spectral Bounds for the Connectivity of Regular Graphs with Given Order: Acknowledgements

-The authors gratefully acknowledge financial support for this research from the following grants and organizations: NSF-DMS Grants 1604458, 1604773, 1604697 and 1603823 (all authors), The Combinatorics Foundation (A. Abiad, S. O), NSF 1450681 (B. Brimkov), Institute of Mathematics and its Applications (X. Mart\'{i}nez-Rivera), KRF-MSIP grant 2016R1A5A1008055 (S. O).
+The authors would like to thank Sebastian Cioab\u{a}, Matthew McGinnis, and an anonymous referee for their helpful suggestions.
+The authors gratefully acknowledge financial support for this research from the following grants and organizations: NSF-DMS Grants 1604458, 1604773, 1604697 and 1603823 (all authors), The Combinatorics Foundation (A. Abiad, S. O), NSF 1450681 (B. Brimkov), Institute of Mathematics and its Applications (X. Mart\'{i}nez-Rivera), NRF-2017R1D1A1B03031758 (S. O).